takahirom/arbigent/README.md

 *   **Slow OS Adoption:** Support for different operating systems (like iOS and Android) could lag.
 *   **Delayed Form Factor Support:** Expanding to form factors beyond phones, such as Android TV, might take considerable time.

 To address these issues, I aimed to create a framework that empowers users with extensive customization capabilities.
-Inspired by [OkHttp's interceptor](https://square.github.io/okhttp/features/interceptors/) pattern, Arbiter provides interfaces for flexible customization, allowing users to adapt the framework to their specific needs, such as those listed above.
+Inspired by [OkHttp's interceptor](https://square.github.io/okhttp/features/interceptors/) pattern, Arbigent provides interfaces for flexible customization, allowing users to adapt the framework to their specific needs, such as those listed above.

 ### Easy Integration into Development Workflows

-Furthermore, I wanted to make Arbiter accessible to QA engineers by offering a user-friendly UI.
+Furthermore, I wanted to make Arbigent accessible to QA engineers by offering a user-friendly UI.
 This allows for scenario creation within the UI and seamless test execution via the code interface.

 ## Features

 *   **Achieve Complex Goals Through Scenario Dependencies:** AI agents often struggle with complex tasks.
-Arbiter addresses this by allowing you to break down goals into smaller, dependent scenarios.
+Arbigent addresses this by allowing you to break down goals into smaller, dependent scenarios.
 For example, you can create a scenario to log in, followed by a dependent scenario to perform a search.
-The name "Arbiter" was chosen to reflect the framework's role as a mediator, orchestrating the actions of AI agents across multiple scenarios.
+The name "Arbigent" was chosen to reflect the framework's role as a mediator, orchestrating the actions of AI agents across multiple scenarios.
 *   **UI-Based Scenario Creation, Code-Based Execution:**  Create scenarios visually in the UI and execute them programmatically using a saved project yaml file, allowing to create scenarios by QA engineer and execute by Software engineer.
-*   **Support for Multiple Form Factors:**  Arbiter supports testing on iOS, Android, and even TV interfaces using D-pad navigation.
+*   **Support for Multiple Form Factors:**  Arbigent supports testing on iOS, Android, and even TV interfaces using D-pad navigation.
 *   **Optimized for AI:**  Through experimentation, I discovered that LLMs perform poorly when presented with the entire UI tree.
-Arbiter optimizes the UI tree by removing unnecessary information, enhancing the AI's ability to understand and interact with the UI.
+Arbigent optimizes the UI tree by removing unnecessary information, enhancing the AI's ability to understand and interact with the UI.
-*   **Cost-Effective:**  Beyond being open source, Arbiter can utilize models like `GPT-4o mini` to execute tests, significantly reducing costs.
+*   **Cost-Effective:**  Beyond being open source, Arbigent can utilize models like `GPT-4o mini` to execute tests, significantly reducing costs.
-*   **Flexible Code Interface:**  For advanced customization, Arbiter offers a code interface for test execution like adding custom initialization and cleanup methods for scenarios.
+*   **Flexible Code Interface:**  For advanced customization, Arbigent offers a code interface for test execution like adding custom initialization and cleanup methods for scenarios.
-*   **Open Source:** Arbiter is free to use, modify, and distribute.
+*   **Open Source:** Arbigent is free to use, modify, and distribute.
 Contributions to the project are welcome!

 ## How to Use

 ### Installation

-Install the Arbiter UI binary from the [GitHub Actions workflow page](https://github.com/takahirom/arbiter/actions/workflows/build-ui.yaml).
+Install the Arbigent UI binary from the [GitHub Actions workflow page](https://github.com/takahirom/arbigent/actions/workflows/build-ui.yaml).

 ### Device Connection and AI API Key Entry

 1. Connect your device to your PC.
-2. In the Arbiter UI, select your connected device from the list of available devices.
+2. In the Arbigent UI, select your connected device from the list of available devices.
 This will establish a connection.
-3. Enter your AI provider's API key in the designated field within the Arbiter UI.
+3. Enter your AI provider's API key in the designated field within the Arbigent UI.

 <img src="https://github.com/user-attachments/assets/77a002f5-8ab3-4cb1-94f6-6c15a223900c" width="450" alt="Device Connection and AI API Key Entry" />